MatteoTomasetto/NonParam_OPT_Project/GIT_COMMANDS.md

 git pull  # update the folder and files on own PC

-git add -A
-git add "file_name.extension"
-git commit -m "Commit_text"
-git push origin master
+git add -A                       # add all files on remote folder git add "file_name.extension"    # add one file on remote folder git commit -m "Commit_text"      # commit a change git push origin master           # update the remote folder on github